Robust Signal Recovery in Hadamard Spaces: Simulations

 \section{Simulations}

 We consider two examples in this simulation study.
-First we look at a sequence of $2\times2$ diagonal matrices
+First, we look at a sequence of $2\times2$ diagonal matrices

-This sequence is contaminated using Huber's $\varepsilon$-contamination model \cite{huber65} with a noise matrix $B = 5I$, i.e., a fixed percentage of the sequence $A_{n}$ is randomly replaced with the noise matrix $B$.
-We consider different levels of contamination, until no estimator is able to recover the signal.
+This sequence is contaminated, using our contamination model from above, with a noise matrix $B = 5I$, where $I$ denotes the $2\times2$ identity matrix, i.e., a fixed percentage of the sequence $A_{n}$ is randomly replaced with the noise matrix $B$.
+We consider different levels of contamination until no estimator can recover the signal.
 The limit of $A_{n}$ is denoted with $A$.
-In the case of commuting matrices $A_{1},\dots, A_{n}$, the barycenter $b_{n}$ is given by $(A_{1}\dots A_{n})^{\frac{1}{n}}$ \cite{bini2013}.
-Since the unique mininal geodesic $A\oplus_{t}B$ between two positive-definite matrices $A$ and $B$ is given by
+In the case of commuting matrices $A_{1},\dots, A_{n}$, the barycenter $b_{n}$ is given by $(A_{1}\dots A_{n})^{\frac{1}{n}}$ \cite{bini2013}, $b_n = S_n = LP^{(n^2)}$.
+Applying this to the sequence $A_{n}$ yields

-(see \cite{kim}) a direct computation yields that the barycenter $b_{n}$, the inductive mean $S_{n}$ and the approximation scheme of Lim and Palfia $LP^{(n^{2})}_{n}$ all agree.
-However, Hansen's mean $H_{n}$ may be different from anyone of these.
+However, Hansen's mean $H_{n}$ may be different from any of these.
 The intrinsic metric on the space of positive definite matrices is given by $d_{P}(A,B) = \|\log(B^{-1/2}AB^{-1/2})\|_{F}$.
-In addition to the intrinsic metric we compute the distance between the estimators and their target in spectral norm.
+In addition to the intrinsic metric, we compute the distance between the estimators and their target in spectral norm.
 This shows, that comparing non-linear estimators in spectral norm can be quite misleading.
 While we obviously have

 sequences close in spectral norm may significantly differ with respect to $d_{P}$ in practice.